aditosoftware/docker-adito4/README.md

 ## What is ADITO4?

-ADITO4 is a powerfull CRM software.
+ADITO4 is a powerful CRM software.
 It´s developed by [ADITO Software GmbH](https://www.adito.de) and written in Java.